 - Most people want to do good in the world.

-- In order to make positive change for the environment, people must be open and engaged to the news, not shut off from or desensitized to it.
+- In order to make positive change for the environment, people must be engaged with the news, not shut off from or desensitized to it.

-- In order to have hope people must have reason for hope; the news must be good sometimes.
+- In order to have hope people must have a reason for hope; the news must sometimes be good.

-- In order to learn, stay informed and most importantly, take action, the people must want to hear the message.
+- In order to learn and stay informed and most importantly, take action, people must want to hear the message.
 Again, the news must sometimes be good

-- Many people will not attempt to find nature on their own; they are too busy in their existing habits and demands of the modern world.
+- Many people will not attempt to find nature on their own; they are too busy with their existing habits, lifestyles, and the demands of the modern world.

-Therefore protection of the environment lies with the children of today.
-These kids need to spend time in nature and with the understanding that there is hope for fixing it.
-People young and old all need encouragement to undertake the monumental effort required to fix the problems created by previous generations.
+Therefore protection of the environment lies with people spending time in nature and with the understanding that there is hope for fixing it.
+People young and old all need encouragement to undertake the effort required to fix the problems created by previous generations.

 I know this to be true: